FarmCraft9/farmcraft-software/README.md

 For Windows, it's written in batch.
 For macOS, it's written in bash, but AppleScript is coming soon!

-> Where do i get product keys?
+> Where do I get product keys?

 Ask for product keys on farmcraft.software@gmail.com or on my YouTube channel.